Mid-Year Check-Up: Is Your Business Plan Working?

 Each new year, we have the opportunity to start fresh, setting goals and business plans for the coming year with the intention of being organized, efficient and posting a record-setting number of transactions for the year.

-Now it’s May.
+Then all of a sudden it’s May!
 One quarter is down, and we are halfway through the second.
 How’s your plan working?
 Now is an excellent time for a mid-year check in: If you aren’t sticking to your business plan, examine it for needed refinements and tweaks.
 If the plan is solid and you’ve gotten off track, recommit to working it.

 No matter how busy you may think you are, setting aside tie for a review will improve your chances of meeting your financial goals.

-Let’s examine some points to consider as you review your 2019 plans for solid productivity.
+Let’s examine some points to consider as you review your annual plan for solid productivity.

 - Be clear about your purpose.
 Before beginning your evaluation, know what you are trying to achieve.
 You may want to evaluate your own performance, reallocate resources to better meet goals, provide leadership in your office or to your team and make more money than you otherwise would.